godspeedsystems/gs-documentation/docs/workflows/overview.md

   [EXAMPLE] -->

 ## Introduction
 Within the system, Workflows serve as the core engine responsible for actual computations and orchestrating the flow of operations.
 The framework facilitates this process through a YAML-based Domain Specific Language (DSL) for defining workflows and tasks that encapsulate the business logic.
-These defined workflows can either be linked to events as their handlers or invoked from within other workflows, allowing for versatile and seamless automation.
+These defined workflows can either be linked to events as their handlers or invoked from within other workflows, allowing for a versatile and seamless automation.

 ## A Sample Workflow Example
 #### Example 1: